joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 A non-solicitation agreement is a legal contract between an employer and an employee that prohibits the employee from soliciting the employer's clients, customers, or other employees for a specified period of time after the employee leaves the company.

-The purpose of a non-solicitation agreement is to protect a company's business relationships and prevent an employee from taking advantage of the relationships that they developed while working for the company.
-Non-solicitation agreements are often used in industries where employees have access to confidential information and where relationships with clients and customers are critical to the success of the business, such as sales or consulting.
+The purpose is to protect a business relationships, and prevent an employee from taking advantage of the relationships that they developed while working for the company.
+Non-solicitation agreements are often used in industries where employees have access to confidential information and where relationships with clients and customers are critical.

-A typical non-solicitation agreement may include the following provisions:
+A typical non-solicitation agreement may include:

 * Prohibition on solicitation: The employee agrees not to solicit the employer's clients, customers, or employees for a specified period of time after leaving the company.
 This may also include a prohibition on working for a competitor or starting a competing business.

-* Definition of solicitation: The agreement may define what constitutes solicitation, such as direct contact, indirect contact, or advertising to the employer's clients, customers, or employees.
+* Definition of solicitation, such as direct contact, indirect contact, or advertising to the employer's clients, customers, or employees.

-* Scope of the agreement: The agreement may specify the geographic area and duration of the non-solicitation clause.
+* Scope of the agreement, such as the geographic area, industry sector area, and duration of the non-solicitation clause.

-* Exceptions: The agreement may provide exceptions to the non-solicitation clause, such as if the client or customer contacts the employee on their own initiative.
+* Exceptions, such as if the client or customer contacts the employee on their own initiative.

-* Remedies: The agreement may specify the remedies that the employer can seek if the employee violates the non-solicitation agreement, such as injunctions or damages.
+* Remedies that the employer can seek if the employee violates the non-solicitation agreement, such as injunctions or damages.

-It is important to note that non-solicitation agreements must be reasonable in scope and duration to be enforceable.
-Courts may strike down overly broad or unreasonable non-solicitation agreements as a restraint of trade.
+To be enforceable, non-solicitation agreements must be specific and reasonable.
+Courts may strike down broad or unreasonable non-solicitation agreements as a restraint of trade.

 ## Work-for-hire agreement

 A work-for-hire agreement is a type of legal contract that outlines the terms of a creative work or project that is commissioned by one party to be completed by another party, typically a freelancer or independent contractor.
 The agreement specifies that the work produced is owned by the hiring party, rather than the individual or company who created it.

-The purpose of a work-for-hire agreement is to ensure that the hiring party has full control over the resulting work, including ownership of any intellectual property rights, such as copyrights, patents, or trademarks.
+The purpose is to ensure that the hiring party has full control over the resulting work, including ownership of any intellectual property rights, such as copyrights, patents, or trademarks.
 It is often used when a company needs a specific project completed, such as a software development project, a marketing campaign, or a graphic design project.

-The key elements of a work-for-hire agreement include:
+Key elements of a work-for-hire agreement include:

-* Identification of the parties involved: This section includes the names of the parties involved, along with their contact information and any other relevant details.
+* Identification of the parties involved: the names, contact information, and any other relevant details.

-* Scope of work: This section outlines the specific work or project that the contractor is being hired to complete, including any specifications or requirements.
+* Scope of work: the specific work or project that the contractor is being hired to complete, including any specifications or requirements.

-* Compensation: This section specifies the payment terms for the project, including the amount of compensation, payment schedule, and any other details related to payment.
+* Compensation: the payment terms for the project, including the amount of compensation, payment schedule, and any other details related to payment.

-* Ownership of intellectual property: This section outlines who will own the intellectual property rights to the work produced, including any copyrights, patents, or trademarks.
+* Ownership of intellectual property: who will own the rights to the work produced, including any copyrights, patents, or trademarks.

-* Confidentiality: This section includes any confidentiality or non-disclosure agreements that must be signed by the contractor, to protect any proprietary information that may be shared during the course of the project.
+* Confidentiality: such as non-disclosure agreements that must be signed by the contractor, to protect any proprietary information that may be shared during the course of the project.

-* Termination: This section outlines the circumstances under which the agreement may be terminated by either party, and any other relevant details related to termination.
+* Termination: the circumstances under which the agreement may be terminated by either party, and any other relevant details related to termination.

-* Governing law: This section specifies the governing law that will be used in the event of any disputes or legal issues related to the agreement.
+* Governing law: specifics about the governing law that will be used in the event of any disputes or legal issues related to the agreement.

-A work-for-hire agreement is an important legal tool that can help protect the interests of both parties involved in a creative project or work.
+A work-for-hire agreement can help protect the interests of both parties involved in a creative project or work.
 It is recommended that all parties involved in a work-for-hire agreement seek legal advice to ensure that the terms of the agreement are fair and legally binding.

 ## Arbitration agreement